config-syncer/config-syncer/docs/tutorials/notifiers.md

 > New to Kubed?
 Please start [here](/docs/tutorials/README.md).

 # Supported Notifiers
 Kubed can send notifications via Email, SMS or Chat for various operations using [appscode/go-notify](https://github.com/appscode/go-notify) library.
 To connect to these services, you need to create a Secret with the appropriate keys.
 Then pass the secret name to Kubed by setting `notifierSecretName` field in Kubed cluster config.
+Also, set `clusterName` to a meaningful name for you.
+This cluster name will be prefixed to any notification sent via Email/SMS/Chat so that you can identify the source easily.

 ## Hipchat
 To receive chat notifications in Hipchat, create a Secret with the following key: